JavaScript

 Setup

-This page assumes the user is already familiar with JavaScript and there is a development machine that is already setup to build and run JavaScript programs.
-We'll be running our program on a local machine using Node.js.
+We assume that you are already familiar with JavaScript and your development machine is already setup to build and run JavaScript programs using Node.js.

 Start a new project with a simple line of code to test that the project is running.